 So you’ve spent all this hard-earned cash on a computer that boasts some impressive specs on paper.
-Your heart sinks while you notice that performance is lacking, or you have to wait when you shouldn’t for things to happen.
+Your heart sinks when you notice that performance is lacking or you have to wait when you shouldn’t for things to happen.
 But maybe you can fix the problem if you know why it keeps happening.

 Please Note: This article addresses performance problems with computers and not speed related to your internet connection.

-So today, let’s find out what makes a high-end computer so painfully slow and what you can do to make your machine zippier and less prone to all these performance and system issues.
+So today, let’s find out what makes a high-end computer so painfully slow and how to make your machine zippier and less prone to all these performance and system issues.

 All the reasons that we will discuss boil down to one thing: how you use the machine.
 When installing extensions, browsing the web, downloading apps, creating different types of files, and downloading all your movies and music, your computer will inevitably build up virtual detritus that eventually affects its performance.

 Here are some issues that might make your computer slow.

 When you click the start button on your computer, many programs automatically start running and getting ready for use.

 But, unfortunately, when you get to work on the computer, all these background programs are already running and using up resources.